muhammeta7/chatter/README.md

 This portion represents the front-end portion of the tcpZCWFinalProject.
 The front end was completed<br />
 using `Angular` and served on Heroku using Node and express servers.
-The application allows<br /> users to sign up,
-<br /> create channels, and directly message other users that are also in the system.
+The application allows<br /> users to sign up, create channels, and directly message other users that are also in the system.

 ## :satellite: Technologies Used